 Participants in Our Last Class

-If you are interested in being a part of the next class, please contact:
+If you are interested in being a part of the next virtual class, please contact:

 The Diabetes Prevention Program is part of the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention (CDC).
 It is proven to help people with prediabetes prevent or delay development of type 2 Diabetes.